lisa-gm/pyINLA/install.md

     ```
     Notes:
     - Here a complete installation, with all optional dependencies and developper mode, is provided.
 You can also run the installer in interactive mode by simply running `fritz_create_conda_env`.
+    - The developer mode `--dev-mode` will not only keep the most performant conda environment available, but also all the conda environments created along the way.
+This ensure that during developement DALIA can be tested against all possible configurations.
     - The created environment will be activated automatically at the end of the installation.
 5. Activate the conda environment:
     ```